GDPR for small businesses: What it means for you

-Although GDPR is over a year old, most companies are yet to be fully compliant with GDPR.
+Although GDPR is now several years old, most companies are yet to be fully compliant with GDPR.
 In fact, it's arguably impossible to be 100% compliant as some of the regulation's provisions are incompatible with some of the existing legal requirements UK businesses face, such as tax law.

 The good news is that the ICO is sensitive to this issue, and provided you are demonstrating a will to abide by the new regulations, you're unlikely to receive a visit from an enforcement officer.

 However, there are some clear steps to take to align your internal processes and practices with the data protection rules.
 A great place to start is to take a look at the ICO's 12-step guide to preparing for GDPR.